twilio/authy-openvpn/README.md

 This section will show how to properly setup Two-Factor Authentication on one of your users.

-The Authy plugin comes with a script to help with the users registration and creation of the authy-vpn.conf
+The Authy VPN plugin comes with a script, that helps you register users.

+To add a new user simply type:

     sudo authy_vpn_add_users

-## Authy OpenVPN with Common Name Verification
+## Optional: Authy OpenVPN with Common Name Verification

+Authy by default does not verify that the common name in the certificate matches the login.
+This means a user can logon with someone elses certificate and a different Two-Factor Auth login.

+This normaly ok as most of the time all users in the VPN have the same priviledges and routes.
+If this is not the case we suggest you verify the common name matches the Two-Factor login.
+This is accomplish by modifying authy-vpn.conf to add the common name to every login.

 ### Example authy-vpn.conf for a user joe with Common Name joe1 and AUTHY_ID 10229

     joe joe1 10229